PTFE Extruded Tubing

 Product Announcement from Zeus

-Known as the gold standard, PTFE tubing is often the first choice for many advanced applications due to its superior lubricity, temperature and chemical resistance, biocompatibility and precision tolerances.
+Known as the gold standard for polymer tubing, PTFE, is often the first choice for many advanced applications due to its superior lubricity, temperature and chemical resistance, biocompatibility and precision tolerances.

 This fluoropolymer has a presence in everything from lifesaving medical devices to industrial equipment operating in demanding environments.
 PTFE is also ideal for chemical and analytic sciences.